SAP/fundamental-styles/docs/pages/components/side-navigation.md

 <br>

-## Side navigation with multiple levels compact
+## Side navigation with multiple levels - compact mode

-Use this when there is more than one level of hierarchy in the left navigation.
-Each level can be expanded and collapsed.
+In compact mode the dimensions of the controls are reduced, allowing more information to be displayed.
+This mode is suggested for devices operated by mouse and keyboard.

 {% capture default %}
 <nav class="fd-side-nav compact">